kcdstoragews/lab/README.md

 kubectl describe quota pvc-count-limit -n control
 ```

-2 in use, great, let's add a third one
+Two in use, great, let's add a third one

 ```console
 kubectl apply -n control -f pvc-quotasc-3.yaml
 ```

-So far so good, all created, a look at our limits should tell you that you got the maximum number of PVC allowed for this storage class.
+So far so good, all created, a look at our limits tells you that you got the maximum number of PVC allowed for this storage class.
 Let's see what happens next...

 ```console
 kubectl apply -n control -f pvc-quotasc-4.yaml
 ```

 Oh!
-An Error...n well that's what we expected as we want to limit the creation, right?
+An Error... well that's what we expected as we want to limit the creation, right?
 Before we continue, let's clean up a little bit:

 ```console
 kubectl delete pvc -n control --all
 ```

-Time to look at the capacity quotas
+Time to look at the capacity quotas...

 ```console
 kubectl describe quota sc-resource-limit -n control